-5 tips for effectively managing distributed teams you probably haven’t thought about
+5 lesser-known tips for effectively managing distributed teams

 If you’re of the mind that there’s always room for improvement, this is the article for you.
 Here are our top tips for managing your distributed teams more effectively that you may not have thought about.